 You can either be the voice or an echo, and life is too short to be an echo.

 Pay attention.
 I'm gonna put you on to a principle that one of the most powerful men in America utilizes.
 This principle is an open secret, and it's been used by the hyper-successful in history.
 Walt Disney.
 Elon Musk.
 Henry Ford.
 Jesus.
 Galileo Galilei, I can go on and on.
-It's a principle that, if meditated upon, shows you get people to help you change the world.
+It's a principle that, if meditated upon, shows you how to get people to help you change the world.
 The funniest thing is this principle is not profound, at least not on the surface.
 We tell it to kids everywhere.
 Almost every single Kindergarten class has some $4.79 poster that communicates this principle.
 So what is this high and mighty principle that's a foundational key to life?
 Stop copying other people.
 If you're shaking your head now at the build-up and thinking, "I'm so sick of this guy," - thank you.
 You're making my point.
 See, the most powerful of secrets are the open secrets.
 Their commonplace nature makes us overlook them, and when we do overlook them, we miss out on the wealth of knowledge that comes from meditating on them and applying them in our lives.
 Odds are, ignorance of this principle is holding you back.
 Worse yet, even when you do meditate on this principle and understand it, the application of it is probably the hardest thing you can do.

 Let me ask you something.
 Why do you want the things you want?
 Why do you like the things you like?
 Why do you dress the way that you do?
 We all like to think these preferences are our own and that they came deep from within us, but unfortunately, that's not true.
 See, according to French Polymath René Girard, "Man is the creature who does not know what to desire, and he turns to others in order to make up his mind.
 We desire what others desire because we imitate their desires."
 We want the things we want because other people want them.
 It's a foundational part of our being and our biology.
 We copy.
 We learn to speak by copying our parents.
 We learn how to play a game by copying what the people around us are doing.
 When we hang out with people, we start to copy their lingo, how they dress, and their political ideas.
 So it makes sense that our desires are also copied.
 That our desires are copied is what René Girard calls Mimetic Desire.